gravitational/teleport/rfd/0056-bot-for-cert-renewals.md

    certificate using the `memory` storage backend.
 This has security benefits but prevents the bot from recovering if stopped as the renewable credentials would only exist in memory.
-    * Future joining methods (e.g. EC2 identity document) may mitigate this downside.
+    * Other joining methods (e.g. IAM / EC2 joining) may mitigate this
+      downside.
  * The Teleport auth server's CA certificates are verified at first connect using CA pins, following Teleport's usual node joining procedure.